openmrv/MRV/Modules_2/coded.md

 The CODED methodology has three primary components (see Bullock et al., 2020 for more information):

-1. Pre-processing of optical imagery to mask clouds and transform reflectance into spectral endmember fraction images.
+1. Pre-processing of optical imagery to mask clouds and transform reflectance into spectral endmember fraction images
-2. Change detection using regression-based break detection.
+2. Change detection using regression-based break detection
-3. Change attribution into deforestation or degradation using training data and machine learning classifier.
+3. Change attribution into deforestation or degradation using training data and machine learning classifier

 ![alt_text](images/CODED/img5.png "image_tooltip")